bbauska/Coursera-Bootstrap/readme.md

 The other alternative is to load in the various Grunt modules explicitly in your Grunt config file.

-I prefer to use the Jit Grunt so that it\'ll take care of loading in whatever Grunt plug-ins that I need as may be required, as in when I make use of them in the code.
+I prefer to use the Jit Grunt so that it&apos;ll take care of loading in whatever Grunt plug-ins that I need as may be required, as in when I make use of them in the code.